rehartmann/filoject/doc/filoject.md

 The scope of types managed by Filoject and contexts can be obtained using the `Get_Scope` functions.

 By default, a type has scope `Application`.
-The scope of a type can be changed to `Dynamic` by calling `Get_Scope`.
+The scope of a type can be changed to `Dynamic` by calling `Set_Scope`.
 This allows an object to be inserted into a context with scope `Dynamic`.

 ## Component injection